open-interop/oop-core-docs/source/includes/_api_device_transmissions.md

 }
 ```

-This command will retreive a list of transmissions for a device.
+This command will retrieve a list of transmissions for a device.

 ### HTTP Request